-As 2021 begins, a number of market factors have lined up to produce favorable conditions for Rate Adjustment Transactions.
+This year, a number of market factors have lined up to produce favorable conditions for Rate Adjustment Transactions.
 Determining the type and timing of a Rate Adjustment Transaction can require complicated assessments of deal terms, investor sentiment, and other considerations.
-Please contact the authors if you have any questions or want to discuss any of the issues described in this article.